 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, The Royal Mint reported total carbon emissions of approximately 6,085,000 kg CO2e from Scope 1, 386,000 kg CO2e from Scope 2, and significant contributions from Scope 3 emissions, including 529,000 kg CO2e from business travel and 154,000 kg CO2e from waste generated in operations.
-The Royal Mint has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050, using FY2022 as the baseline year.
-Near-term targets include a 42% reduction in absolute Scope 1 and 2 emissions by FY2030 and a 25% reduction in absolute Scope 3 emissions within the same timeframe.
-Long-term goals are even more aggressive, with a target of 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050.
-These commitments align with industry standards and reflect a proactive approach to addressing climate change, demonstrating The Royal Mint's dedication to sustainability and environmental responsibility.
+In 2023, The Royal Mint reported total carbon emissions of approximately 6,085,000 kg CO2e, comprising 6,085,000 kg CO2e from Scope 1, 386,000 kg CO2e from Scope 2, and 683,000 kg CO2e from Scope 3 emissions, which include business travel and waste generated in operations.
+The Royal Mint has set ambitious climate commitments, aiming for net-zero greenhouse gas emissions across its value chain by FY2050, using FY2022 as the base year.
+To achieve this, the Royal Mint has established near-term targets to reduce absolute Scope 1 and 2 emissions by 42% by FY2030 and Scope 3 emissions by 25% within the same timeframe.
+Long-term goals include a 90% reduction in both Scope 1 and 2 emissions and Scope 3 emissions by FY2050.
+These targets align with the Science Based Targets initiative (SBTi) and reflect the company's commitment to sustainable practices in the retailing sector.

 Access structured emissions data, company-specific emission factors, and source documents